vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/nsx/Get-NsxtUser.md

 Get-NsxtUser
 ```

-This example gets all users and grops in NSX Manager
+This example gets all users and groups in NSX Manager.